-OUTCOME ACTION PRIORITY Council's overall asset management maturity rankings will be improved to enhance performance and reduce risks.
+S: Short term - 1 to 3 years.
+M: Medium To erm - 4 to 6 years L: Long term - 6+ years Outcome Action Priority 4.
+Asset management Council's overall asset management maturity rankings will be improved to enhance performance and reduce risks.
 Achievement of asset maturity targets and address lagging targets or higher risk areas will be monitored, reviewed and reported.
-Ongoing Systems, processes and resourcing will support proactive A schedule of asset condition audits to be developed and maintained for all asset classes and outcomes integrated into the LTFP.
-S and ongoing and informed asset management planning, delivery, An Asset Rationalisation Strategy and Policy will be completed 2022-2023.
-S asset cost management and renewal efficiencies.
-Due to high risk consequences, bridge infrastructure condition audits will be completed as an asset management priority.
+Ongoing Systems, processes and resourcing will A schedule of asset condition audits to be developed S and support proactive and informed asset management planning, delivery, asset cost management and renewal and maintained for all asset classes and outcomes integrated into the LTFP. ongoing efficiencies.
+An Asset Rationalisation Strategy and Policy will be completed 2022-2023.
+S Due to high risk consequences, bridge infrastructure condition audits will be completed as an asset management priority.
 S A renewal ranking criteria model will be implemented that will consider as a minimum asset condition, criticality and risk. М Asset Management Plans for key asset classes will continue to deliver service level targets and respond to trends and demand drivers.
-Asset class managers will be responsible for reviews and updates of their relevant Asset Management Plans within the statutory requirements of the Local Government Act 2020.
+Asset class managers will be responsible for reviews and updates of their relevant Asset Management Plans within the statutory requirements of the Local Government Act 2020 .
 Ongoing Asset class managers will integrate service level reviews with their Asset Management Plans reviews.
-Ongoing S: Short term - 1 to 3 yea rs M: Medium Term - 4 to 6 years L: Long term - 6+ years
+Ongoing 7.5.
+Risk Risk awareness, processes and accountability will reduce operational, cost and liability risks to the organisation and community.
+Asset management risk will be reviewed and aligned with corporate risk management processes and policies.
+S Council's procurement processes will be reviewed to ensure asset planning, project and works align to AP22 risk management strategies. М Risk awareness training for asset class managers and key officers will be implemented. М Community-based asset governance will be improved to reduce management, operational and users risks and operational and renewal costs.
+This will include formalised and required reporting from community- based asset management committees and licensees.
+Training, guidance and templates will be offered to support theses improved asset management responsibilities and processes.
+S